BRAND DESIGN - AN INTERVIEW WITH DAVID AIREY

 David Airey: Well, sometimes I think my work‘s done only for the client to disagree.
 I‘m sure any designer who‘s been in the job for a certain amount of time will have the same experience.
 So I need to go further than before, hopefully coming up with a design that gets the client excited.
 There were big projects that were for one reason or another distant where I received the downpayment that I invoiced for and started to work.
 I thought what I came up with were excellent ideas only for everyone to get rejected.
 But it happens to every designer, they are not all homerun projects, just as your favourite band doesn‘t always write number one hits or no sports team wins every time.
 So it‘s important to be realistic about it and as a designer not beat yourself up too much when a project doesn‘t work out, because we all deal with failure.
 I think the more we fail, the faster we learn.

 HCG: Speaking of learning, as you just mentioned the word "learning".
 I think we all learn to deal with more and more digital things.
 Everything becomes more digital, there‘s less and less print people say, we have always new smart phone versions and devices coming up.
 With so many different sizes of screens where design can be visible, how do you see that, what is your challenge here?
-A brand has to look consistent across all sizes, may it be digital or print, it has to look the same on a small app icon as well as on a big billboard on the street.
+A brand design has to look consistent across all sizes, may it be digital or print, it has to look the same on a small app icon as well as on a big billboard on the street.

 David Airey: Yeah, you‘re absolutely right.
 App icons and social avatars play a big part in our brand scene.
 You‘ve got to make sure that your design idea remains intact whenever it‘s scaled down.
 I always keep my sketches simple.
 That doesn‘t mean you can‘t come up with a fairy detailed symbol or crest, because you can have miniature versions where the most detailed is to be used above a certain size and when the dimensions or the canvas gets smaller, you swap it for a less detailed mark.
 If you put each variation alongside one another in your design presentation, they should all share the same idea in the same form.